AlphaPrime7/normfluodbf_builds/README.md

 - Download the package to a folder of choice and try to ensure the pwd == location of the source file
 - library(remotes)
 - install_local("normfluodbf_1.0.tar.gz")
+- Recent update is 1.4.1 so use that instead.
 - this should do the trick, CHEERS!
 ENJOY!